mltrinh/final-project-mltrinh/README.md

 The website works for both english and spanish users.
 However, users may only select 3 topics that they are interested in.
 This is due to limitations with the openAI API key and flask session storage.
 If you are using a paid version of openAI API, it may be possible to increase the amount of articles users can select.
+Future work can be done troubleshooting the IBM text to speech API as it occasionally returns errors.

 NOTE: Be cautious of the import `ssl` and `ssl._create_default_https_context = ssl._create_unverified_context lines` in the code.
 There was a problem with certifi verification so this was added in response to the error.